 Working of p-n-p Transistor

-• The base is common with Emitter and Collector.
+- The base is common with Emitter and Collector.

-Most of them (nearly 98%) cross base and enter into the collector region while very few (nearly 2%) combine with the electrons in base an electron leaves the negative terminal of battery VE and enters into the base.
+Most of them (nearly 98%) cross the base and enter into the collector region while very few (nearly 2%) combine with the electrons in the base an electron leaves the negative terminal of battery VE and enters into the base.
 This causes a small base current IB. the holes entering into the collector region combine with the electrons coming from the negative terminal of Vc. this causes collector current Ic.

 The base current may be nearly 2 to 10% of the emitter current depending on the doping level.
 Similarly collector current may be nearly 90 to 98% of the emitter current.